-Specialized Treatment for Uterine Fibriods
+Specialized Treatment for Fibriods

 If you suspect you may have uterine fibroids, or if you are struggling with symptoms of your uterine fibroids and are seeking relief, you are in great care at Honu Women’s Health.
-Our board-certified OB/GYN, Dr. Aya Sultan, works patiently together with patients experiencing the discomfort of uterine fibroids to find treatments that actually work.
+Our board-certified OB/GYN, Dr. Aya Sultan, works patiently together with patients experiencing the discomfort of uterine fibroids to find solutions that actually work.
 Living your best life—even with uterine fibroids—is entirely possible, and Honu Women’s Health is here to help you optimize your total body health.

 Uterine fibroids are non-cancerous tumors that grow within the walls of the uterus.
 They are very common, with some estimates saying 20 to 50 percent of women of reproductive age have fibroids.
 While many women never experience any symptoms of uterine fibroids, others may experience bothersome symptoms varying in severity.
 We believe in treating uterine fibroids as least invasively as possible with your quality of life as our top consideration.